andrewdpoh/Bamboo_Docs/docs/User_Guide/commands/command_guide.md

 # Command Guide

-This page will show how to do some general actions using the GUI Client.
+This page covers how to perform general actions using the GUI Client.

 ## Agent Control